arielherself/espresso/README.md

 ## An electric vehicle startup slows down

 Rivian’s promise of powerful, green electric trucks was so thrilling that nearly 50,000 people placed an order before any had been delivered.
 The firm became a Wall Street sensation in 2021: its valuation zoomed [above $100bn](https://te.arielherself.xyz/business/2021/09/02/an-electric-vehicle-startup-aims-for-a-stellar-valuation) in the [biggest IPO](https://te.arielherself.xyz/graphic-detail/2021/11/10/rivians-giant-listing-comes-amid-huge-losses) of the year.
 But its shares have crashed by nearly two-thirds this year.
-And its second-quarter earnings, due on Thursday, will demonstrate more braking than accelerating.
+Its second-quarter earnings released on Thursday beat revenue expectations, but forecast a wider loss than initially projected for the year.

  Rivian’s problems are familiar.
 Supply-chain woes and high inflation are leaving the company unable to meet sky-high demand.
 Other electric carmaking startups, such as Arrival and Lordstown Motors, are also struggling.
-Despite Rivian’s impressive order book, which has 90,000 customers waiting, in the first quarter of the year just 2,553 trucks rolled off its assembly line.
+Despite Rivian’s impressive order book, which has 98,000 customers waiting, in the first quarter of the year just 2,553 trucks rolled off its assembly line.
 It chalked up a $1.6bn loss.
 Now it is facing a cost crunch, obliging it to lay off 6% of its workforce.

 ## Litigating golf’s civil war